fedoranimus/todoist-api/source/includes/_workflow.md

 TempIdMapping | A JSON list containing all the temporary ids mapped to real ids.
 SyncStatus | A JSON list containing the return value of each of the items that where synced.

-### Limits
+## Limits

-The maximal number of commands is 100 per request.
-This is done to prevent timeouts and other problems when dealing with big requests.
+The maximum number of commands is 100 per request, and this is done to prevent timeouts and other problems when dealing with big requests.

+There's also a maximum number of 50 sync requests per minute, in order to prevent clients from accidentally overloading our servers.

 ## Temporary ids